 A great tool for studying, practicing, and transcribing music

 Most musicians use Transcribe! primarily to slow down music playback.
-Slowing playback allows you to percieve details more accurately.
+Slowing playback allows you to perceive details more accurately.
 When you hear details clearly and when you're not struggling to keep up and your goal is attainable improvement and enjoyment naturally follow.
 That's why Transcribe is so popular.
 Most anybody who learns music by ear wants an app that slows down music.
 Of the apps that slow down music Transcribe is my pick for laptop and desktop environments.